Networking-for-Arduino/Arduino-Networking-API/ArduinoNetAPIDev.md

 Even the API is not ideal, it is established, so it makes sense to use it for the portability of sketches and libraries which use networking.

-# Creating an Arduino networking library
+## Creating an Arduino networking library

-## Names
+### Names

-An Ethernet library should have EthernetClent.h with EthernetClient class, EthernetServer.h with  EthernetServer class and EthernetUdp.h with EthernetUDP class with this exact names including the case.
+An Ethernet library should have EthernetClent.h with EthernetClient class, EthernetServer.h with EthernetServer class and EthernetUdp.h with EthernetUDP class with this exact names including the letters case.
 It is good to have Ethernet.h which includes these header files.

-A WiFi library should have WiFiClient.h with a WiFiClient class, WiFiServer.h with a WiFiServer class and WiFiUdp.h with a WiFiUDP class with this exact names including the case.
+A WiFi library should have WiFiClient.h with a WiFiClient class, WiFiServer.h with a WiFiServer class and WiFiUdp.h with a WiFiUDP class with this exact names including the letters case.
 It is good to have WiFi.h which includes these header files.

 Note that the header file for UDP uses "Udp" and the class name uses "UDP".

 To specify the library in the sketch with an include directive, the library must have a header file with a unique name.
-This name should be specified in library.properties file `includes` key.
 The build system ensures that any other include from the library in the sketch source files or in other libraries included in the sketch will be from this library.
 For example `#include <WiFiUdp.h>` will use WiFiUdp.h from the WiFi library included in the sketch.

 Libraries bundled with a core can have generic names WiFi and Ethernet, because bundled libraries have priority over installed libraries.

 It is not expected that a sketch would use two Ethernet libraries or two WiFi libraries.
-But it can use a WiFi library and an Ethernet library together.
+But it can use a WiFi and Ethernet together.

-## Core classes
+### Core classes

 A networking library will implement base classes from core: Client, Server and UDP class.
 These classes inherit from Print for print functions and Stream for read functions.

 ![uml](core-net-uml.png)

 Historically the Arduino core was copied from the AVR core.
-Now the [Core API](https://github.com/arduino/ArduinoCore-API) has a separate repository on GitHub and many boards packages link it.
-Still many boards packages have old copy of core API classes, with some updates from the official Core.
+Now the [Core API](https://github.com/arduino/ArduinoCore-API) has a separate repository on GitHub and many cores link it.
+Still many platform cores have old copy of core API classes, with some updates enhancing the official Core.

 The IPAddress class from core should be used in a networking library.
 From version 1.4.0 Core API IPAddress has IPv6 support.

-## Architecture of the library
+### Architecture of the library

-For a library implemented over a firmware in the networking module, the library will have a low level part which communicates with firmware and the API level classes which implements the Arduino networking API.
+For a library implemented over a firmware in the networking module, the library will have a low level part which communicates with firmware and the API level classes which implement the Arduino networking API.
 Usually the low level part is in the utility folder.

 Useful is to have buffers to allow to read more bytes of data at once even if user reads them byte by byte.

 Write buffer can optimize transfers to the networking module and sometimes even transfer over the network.
 Write buffer requires implementation of flush() and users have to use flush() or the library can invoke flush if user checks availability of data to read and the write buffer is not flushed yet.
 An example of bad implementation of sending data is the Ethernet library.
-If data are sent with individual byte writes, packets with one bye are sent over the network.
+If data are send with individual byte writes, packets with one byte are send over the network.
 The Print functions for progmem write individual bytes.

 For a networking library with LwIP the library will have Arduino networking API classes wrapping LwIP API and one or more network interface implementations for the specific networking hardware.
 Ideal would be to have only one Arduino library with LwIP and implement only libraries with the drivers for specific hardware.

-# Network interface control
+## Network interface control

 An Arduino networking library has a global object named Ethernet or WiFi.
-The implementing class is usually named EthernetClass/ WiFiClass.
+The implementing class is usually named EthernetClass/WiFiClass.
 Users invoke methods on the global object.

 The global object combines sets of functions for:
 * the hardware (pins, serial comm, state, fw version, power save)